realappie/angular2-post-message/README.md

         const iFrame:IPostMessageEventTarget = window.frames[0];
         const currentWindow:IPostMessageEventTarget = window;

+        // The main usage scenario
         postMessageBridge
-            .connect(currentWindow, iFrame)
+            .setEnableLogging(false)            // By default, the smart logger is enabled .connect(currentWindow, iFrame)
             .makeBridge('Logout')
             .makeBridge('ChangeLanguage')
             .addListener('Logout', (message:any) => console.log('The iframe has sent a message to the parent: LOGOUT'))
             .sendMessage('ChangeLanguage', 'ru');

+        // The additional usage scenario
-        // Or use the direct method
-        window.frames[0].postMessage([{channel: 'ChangeLanguage', message: 'de'}], '*');
+        // You can also use the direct native mechanism of sending the message (if the external application does not use Angular2) window.frames[0].postMessage([{channel: 'ChangeLanguage', message: 'de'}], '*');
     }
 }